-The most famous of the black temmoku wares were those from Jianyang.
-They were highly praised and treasured by the tea connoisseurs.
-For more on Jian wares, please read this.
-There was also substantial overseas demands and coastal kilns such as those in Fuqing and Minhou were major exporters.
-Visually they were different from Jianyang temmoku bowls.
-Majority have a light grayish paste and the glaze is not as thick/glossy and the hares' fur effects are not as attractive.
-For more information on Fujian temmoku wares, please read: Lianjiang shipwreck Fujian temmoku bowls.
+The most famous black temmoku wares were produced in the Jianyang kiln.
+Jian temmoku were highly praised and treasured by the tea connoisseurs from both China and overseas, especially Japan.
+Due to the strong overseas demand, coastal kilns especially those in Fuqing and Minhou emerged as major exporters.
+Visually they are different from Jian temmoku bowls.
+Majority have a light grayish paste and the glaze is not as thick/glossy and the hares' fur effects are not as distinct and attractive.
+For more on Jian and Jian type temmoku wares, please read this.

-Besides the usual celadon and brown/black wares, a distinctive category of products were made at Cizao kilns in Jinjiang.
-They have lead coloured glazes which were applied onto kendi, censers, basins, plates, jars, ewers.
+Cizao kilns in Jinjiang was a major producer of black/brown glaze wares.
+The kilns also produced low fired lead green/yellow glazes which were applied onto kendi, censers, basins, plates, jars, ewers.
 The kendis were specifically made for the Southeast Asian markets.
-Another unique type was the black glaze wares with curved motif which exposed the paste.
+Another unique Cizao product is black glaze wares with deeply carved motif left unglazed.

 Swatow (Zhangzhou) blue and white

-Following a lull in the production from late Yuan to Mid Ming, a distinctive group of Blue and whites and overglaze enamelled wares were produced in the Zhangzhou region.
-They were characterised by the gritty base.
-The main market was Southeast Asia but smaller quantity were also found in west asia and as far as East coast of Africa.
+Following a lull in Fujian ceramics production from late Yuan to Mid Ming, a distinctive group of Blue and whites and overglaze enamelled wares were produced in the Zhangzhou region.
+They were characterised by grits adhesion on the outer base.
+The main market was Southeast Asia but smaller quantity were also found in west asia and East coast of Africa.
 For more details on the rise of Zhangzhou kilns and the products produced, please read : A General survey of Swatow (Zhangzhou) wares .

 Dehua Blanc de chine wares

-During the late Ming period, Dehua exported a large varieties of white wares,: cups, censers, gu-vases, ewers, bowls, large plates, lamp, seated lions, figurines.
+During the late Ming period, Dehua exported many varieties of blanc de chine wares: cups, censers, gu-vases, ewers, bowls, large plates, lamp, seated lions, figurines.
 Blanc de chine wares have a silky ivory white tone and the porcelain is translucent.
-In these aspects, they were different from the early Dehua wares with the white/bluish white/yellowish white glaze.
+In this aspect, they were different from the early Dehua wares with the white/bluish white/yellowish white glaze.
 Dehua potters introduced the blanc de chine wares during the 16th century firstly mainly for the Southeast Asian market.
 During the 17th/18th century, many Dehua blanc de chine were exported to Europe.
 Dehua ivory colour tone blanc de chine attracted considerable favourable responses in Europe and were widely collected by royal families and nobles.